Skip to content

 How often do we think about trauma, thriving, and well being in the context of design?
 How do we practice inclusive design when our very workplaces aren’t inclusive?
 While we talk about upskilling and reskilling people of color, who’s upskilling and reskilling the people in power to get better at core human skills?

-Join us for a discussion with Humanature founder Michael O’Bryan and Design for Cognitive Bias author David Dylan Thomas about what it truly means to put humans at the center of design.
+In this discussion with Humanature founder Michael O’Bryan and Design for Cognitive Bias author David Dylan Thomas talk about what it truly means to put humans at the center of design.

 This is a part of our ongoing webinar series on tackling design and technology challenges.